bgnicoll/hm-reservations/README.md

 The migration will also seed the Database with some sample data.
 The extent of this data can be found in the OnModelCreating() override in the [ReservationDbContext class](./Services/ReservationDbContext.cs)

 ### Step 3 - API Endpoints
 There are four API Endpoints that make up this application.
-To communicate with any of endpoint you will need a valid, unexpired API Key associated with a User in the ApiKeys table.
+To communicate with any of the endpoints you will need a valid, unexpired API Key associated with a User in the ApiKeys table.
 For simplicity these are all unencrypted plain-text GUIDS to be sent as Bearer tokens in the Authentication Header of the HTTP request.

 1. HTTP GET `/api/appointment/open`: This endpoint is open to Clients or Providers and will return a **paged** list of available appointments ordered by appointment date.
 Users can provide search criteria(as query string parameters, check out the [RequestDTO](./Services/DTOs/GetAvailableAppointmentsRequestDTO.cs) for this endpoint for more detail) composed of a range of dates(up to seven consecutive days) and\or a Provider name if they're looking for someone specific.